Relocation and Child Custody Attorney Union County, NJ

 Attorney Edward Cooper strongly believes that by listening closely to each of his client’s unique needs and concerns in any legal matter, and keeping them highly informed and involved throughout the process, he can better work to achieve the resolution which best meets those same needs and concerns.

-To speak with our office and Edward Cooper today in a free and confidential consultation regarding your relocation or the relocation of a co-parent, and how we can help you when it comes time to modify your child custody agreement, please contact us online, or through our Linden, NJ office at (908) 481-4625.
+To speak with our office and Edward Cooper today in a confidential consultation regarding your relocation or the relocation of a co-parent, and how we can help you when it comes time to modify your child custody agreement, please contact us online, or through our Linden, NJ office at (908) 481-4625.